RuoxiangXu/terminal-personal-website/README.md

 # Terminal Personal Website Template

-An interactive terminal-style personal website that uses commman line input to display personal information.
+An interactive terminal-style personal website that uses commman line inputs to display personal information.
 Built with Next.js 15 and Tailwind CSS.
 Create your own unique personal website with a retro command-line interface!
 Check https://ruoxiangxu.com for live demo.

 ## Disclaimer